xtangle/hacktoberfest-2k18-katas/README.md

 ## Files

-When using `yarn generate`, two files are created:
+When using `yarn generate`, two files are created.

+You only need to edit the **test file**, the actual implementation will be left to someone else!

+Running `yarn generate` and answering `theFunction` would generate:

 **theFunction.js**: